SakshiSarkate/Iris-Flower-Classification/README.md

 Each class contains 4 features

-‘Sepal length’
+‘Sepal length’,
-‘Sepal width’
+‘Sepal width’,
-‘Petal length’
+‘Petal length’,
-‘Petal width’
+‘Petal width’.

 The aim of the iris flower classification is to predict flowers based on their specific features.